Akuli/mittari/README.md

 For example, when a meter displays 100%, the capacitor's voltage bounces between about 2.75V and 3.25V.
 This doesn't really matter though, because the bouncing happens at 1kHz and the meters cannot physically move back and forth at a 1kHz frequency.
-It's also easy to compensate for the bouncing in software.
+Also, I need to compensate for inaccuracy in software anyway, because the AliExpress current meters are horribly inaccurate.

 Here are some improvements I might make if I was building this again: